aiven/devportal/docs/products/kafka/kafka-connect/howto/opensearch-sink.rst

 ..
 Note::

-    The ``key.converter`` and ``value.converter`` sections are only needed when pushing data in Avro format.
-If omitted the messages will be defined in binary format.
+    The ``key.converter`` and ``value.converter`` sections are only needed when the source data is in Avro format.
+If omitted the messages will be read as binary format.

 Create a Kafka Connect connector with Aiven CLI
 '''''''''''''''''''''''''''''''''''''''''''''''

-To create the connector, execute the following :ref:`Aiven CLI command <avn_service_connector_create>`, replacing the ``SERVICE_NAME`` with the name of the Aiven service where the connector needs to run:
+To create the connector, execute the following :ref:`Aiven CLI command <avn_service_connector_create>`, replacing the ``SERVICE_NAME`` with the name of the Aiven for Apache Kafka® service where the connector needs to run:

 ::

     avn service connector create SERVICE_NAME @opensearch_sink.json

-Check the connector status with the following command, replacing the ``SERVICE_NAME`` with the Aiven service and the ``CONNECTOR_NAME`` with the name of the connector defined before:
+Check the connector status with the following command, replacing the ``SERVICE_NAME`` with the Aiven for Apache Kafka® service and the ``CONNECTOR_NAME`` with the name of the connector defined before:

 ::